pi-hole/docs/docs/guides/dns/cloudflared.md

 <!-- markdownlint-disable code-block-style -->
 !!! warning
     Make sure to add shebang `#!/bin/bash` in the beginning of  `/etc/cron.weekly/cloudflared-updater`.
-    Otherwise, the command would not executed.
+    Otherwise, the command will not be executed.
 <!-- markdownlint-enable code-block-style -->

 The system will now attempt to update the cloudflared binary automatically, once per week.